RiotGames/cloud-inquisitor/docs/source/manual/overview/frontend.rst

+.. _manual-overview-frontend:

 Frontend
 ========

-This project provides the web frontend for the ``Cloud Inquisitor`` system, and is built using `AngularJS <https://angular.io/>`_ and angularjs-material (Google Material Design) elements, with a few jQuery based libraries as well.
+This project provides the web frontend for the ``Cloud Inquisitor`` system, and is built using `AngularJS <https://angular.io/>`_ and
+`AngularJS Material <https://material.angularjs.org/>`_ with a few jQuery based libraries as well.

 Building
 --------